docwarren/phenopacket-scraper-api/README.md

 ##Usage

-To run the server enter the following in the root directory of phenopacketscraper
+To run the server enter the following in the 'phenopacketscraper/' directory of the repository

 	$ python manage.py runserver